ProjectMile/Mile.Cpp/Mile.Project.VisualStudio/README.md

   Please use `<MileProjectType>DynamicLibrary</MileProjectType>`.
 - If the project is a static library project.
   Please use `<MileProjectType>StaticLibrary</MileProjectType>`.
+- If the project is a UEFI application project.
+  Please use `<MileProjectType>UefiApplication</MileProjectType>`.

 ### How to define the manifest file in the "Globals" label property group.